abadid/cmsc424-spring2018/project6/README.md

 4. The query involves performing arithmetic operations which are expensive.

-[**Note**: In general, query optimizers does not require users to write the most efficient query.
-For a given query, the query optimizer enumerates all possible query plans and chooses the most efficient plan based on some heuristic.
-Surprisingly in this case, the query optimizer of Postgres does not do a good job!]

 #### What to turn in:
 1. Submit your efficient version of the query above in the `p6q2.py` file.
-1. Answer the multiple choice question in ELMS.
+1. Answer the multiple choice question in Elms.

 **Q3 (4pt)**.
 [Sort Merge Join] In this problem, you will implement a merge join algorithm for two tables that have already been sorted.
 The schema of the two tables to be joined and the resulting table are as follows: